Skip to content

 Once your referral has been processed, the service provider will contact your GU Health patient about their availability and treatment plan.
 They will then book in a time for machine installation prior to their first at-home appointment.

-Dialysis Australia will confirm transition dates with the treating hospital before commencing at home treatment.
+The service provider will confirm transition dates with the treating hospital before commencing at home treatment.

-Dialysis Australia will provide regular reports to you on how your patient’s treatment is going.
+The service provider will provide regular reports to you on how your patient’s treatment is going.

 Frequently asked questions